sifive/wake/share/doc/wake/basic_wake_tutorial.md

 * `append` appends the given data at the end of the given list.
 * `++` concatenates any number of list into a single list.
 * `len` returns the length of the given list.
+* `flatten` converts the list of list into a list.
+* `mapFlat` applies a function to each element in the list and builds a new list from the resulting elements.
+* `filter`  applies a function and builds a new list from it.
+* `zip` takes 2 lists and converts them to list of Pairs

 * Function duplicate concantenates or copies a given string twice
 ```
 def duplicate s  ="{s}{s}"
 ```
+#### Miscellaneous Built-In Functions
 * integerToUnicode is a `wake built-in function` which takes the ASCII input and provides its equivalent character
 ```
 wake -x 'integerToUnicode 99'